Deltadahl/Image-Longitudinal/README.md

-# Bridging Medical Images and Longitudinal Data
+# A Framework for Evaluating Predictive Models Using Synthetic Image Covariates and Longitudinal Data

 ## Overview
 This repository contains the code and resources for generating synthetic Optical Coherence Tomography (OCT) images and associated longitudinal data.
 Our approach utilizes a hybrid model integrating Variational Autoencoder (VAE), Stable Diffusion (SD), and Nonlinear Mixed-Effects (NLME) models to create a synthetic dataset.
 This allows for controlled studies of predictive models in healthcare without compromising data privacy.